ronitmaheshwari05/F1-race-data-analysis/README.md

 ## ⭐ Acknowledgements

-Race data provided by the **FastF1 API**, which provides access to Formula 1 timing and telemetry data.
+Race data provided by the **FastF1 API**, which gives access to official Formula 1 timing and telemetry data.

 ---